jlimadev/bookstore-manager/README.md

 - [Springdoc](docs/openapi/SpringdocConfiguration.md)

 ### Profiles

 We can use multiple profiles in our application.
 Here is a document with more explanation.

 - [Profiles](docs/Profiles.md)

 ### Actuator

 We can monitor our service by using [Actuator](docs/Actuator.md)

+### CI/CD

+Following the best practices, we use CI/CD processes in this project.
+[Read more here](docs/CICD.md).

+For CI, we use TravisCI and for CD, we use Heroku.

 ### Database Model

 <p align="center"> <img src="docs/assets/db-model.jpg" width=590 alt="database"></p>

 ### Rest Endpoints

 - Authors
     - POST [/api/v1/authors]
     - GET (all) [/api/v1/authors]